Top 10 Best New Summer Cruises for Kids

 Royal Caribbean: Navigator of the Seas

 The long-awaited $250 million expansion of Royal Caribbean's private island, Perfect Day at CoCo Cay, is complete at last and open for business.
-The overhaul includes the largest wave pool in the Caribbean, a 1,600-foot zip line, a helium balloon ride and 13 water slides, including 135-foot-tall Devil's Peak, the tallest water slide in North America.
+The overhaul includes the largest wave pool in the Caribbean, a 1,600-foot zip line, a helium balloon ride and 13 water slides, including 135-foot-tall Daredevil's Peak, the tallest water slide in North America.
 Eleven ships make a stop at the private island, including newly revamped Navigator of the Seas.
 This 3,386-passenger ship that sails from Miami boasts the line's first aqua coaster, the longest water slide at sea and a headfirst mat racer water slide.

 Carnival Cruise Line: Carnival Sunrise